To discuss what are some of the virtual meetings best practices, let’s summarize what is a virtual meeting in the first place.

 Video calls and virtual meetings are interactions that happen thanks to the Internet via a platform that supports audio and video conferencing features and chat tools.
 As a result, people engage in a conversation or a discussion in real-time no matter where they are.

 However, the convenience of meeting with people online often collides with a noticeable lack of attention shown by the participants due to many factors that technology fails to suppress.
+This is especially important in the remote work world we are living in.

 In this article, our goal is to provide you with some guidelines on how to run an effective virtual meeting.